joelparkerhenderson/ways-of-working/doc/collaborators/index.md

 View the issue as “we” not “me”.

-Identify what's happening from each person's perspective.
+Consider what's happening from each person's perspective.

 Focus on one topic, rather than multiple topics.